Sergei Sobolev: Life

-He was born in St. Petersburg as the son of Lev Alexandrovich Sobolev, a lawyer, and his wife, Natalya Georgievna.
+He was born in St. Petersburg as the son of Lev Aleksandrovich Sobolev, a lawyer, and his wife, Natalya Georgievna.
 His city was renamed Petrograd in his youth and then Leningrad in 1924.

-Sobolev studied Mathematics at Leningrad University and graduated in 1929, having studied under Professor Nikolai Günther.
+Sobolev studied mathematics at Leningrad University and graduated in 1929, having studied under Professor Nikolai Günther.
 After graduation, he worked with Vladimir Smirnov, whom he considered as his second teacher.
 He worked in Leningrad from 1932, and at the Steklov Mathematical Institute in Moscow from 1934.
 He headed the institute in evacuation to Kazan during World War II.
 He was a Moscow State University Professor of Mathematics from 1935 to 1957 and also a deputy director of the Institute for Atomic Energy from 1943 to 1957 where he participated in the A-bomb project of the USSR.
 In 1958, he led with Nikolay Brusentsov the development of the ternary computer Setun.

 In 1956, Sobolev joined a number of scientists in proposing a large-scale scientific and educational initiative for the Eastern parts of the Soviet Union, which resulted in the creation of the Siberian Division of the Academy of Sciences.
 He was the founder and first director of the Institute of Mathematics at Akademgorodok near Novosibirsk, which was later to bear his name, and played an important role in the establishment and development of Novosibirsk State University.
 In 1962, he called for a reform of the Soviet education system.